128technology/docs/docs/cc_fips_intro_installation.md

 Before you begin the installation and configuration of an SSR Networking Platform, you must:
 - Be familiar with Linux fundamentals, basic network addressing, and IP networking terminology.
 - Be a system administrator to perform the installation and configuration.
-- Have an entry in `/etc/sudoers` allowing you to execute Linux shell commands as root (via sudo).
-Failure to do so may result in the loss of remote management connectivity to the router.

 :::note
 The examples listed in this guide generally run commands as a non-root user, except as noted, and prepend commands that must be run as a superuser with sudo. **The SSH Root login is not permitted.**